openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 Give Other Users Access to Your Library
 ***************************************

+When you create a library, you are automatically assigned an Admin role in that library.

 You can give other Studio users access to your library.
-Depending on their role, additional library users can view and use library content in courses, edit library content, or add and manage other library users.
-All course team members must be registered with Studio and have an active account.
+Depending on the level of access  that you give them in the library, additional library users can view and use library content in courses, edit library content, or add and manage other library users.
+All users to whom you give library access must be registered with Studio and have an active account.

-There are three levels of access for libraries:
+These are the levels of access for libraries:

-* **User** -- Users can view library content and can reference or use library components in their courses, but they cannot edit the contents of a library.
+* **User** -- Users can view library content and can use library components in their courses, but they cannot edit the contents of a library.

-* **Staff** -- Staff are content co-authors.
-They have full editing privileges for a library.
+* **Staff** -- Staff can use library components in their courses.
+In addition, as content co-authors, they have full editing privileges in a library.

 * **Admin** -- Admins have full editing privileges for a library.
-In addition, they can add and remove other team members.
+In addition, they can add and remove other team members from library access.
 There must be at least one user with Admin privileges in a library.

-.. note:: New library members are first added with User privileges only.
-After they are added with User privileges, you can then grant them Staff or Admin access.
+.. note:: The levels of access for libraries are hierarchical.
+You can add new library members only with the **User** level of access, after which you can give them the **Staff** level of access.
+You can give **Admin** level of access only to people who already have the **Staff** level of access.

 =========================
 Add a User to the Library
 =========================

-To grant initial User access to a team member, follow these steps.
+To grant initial **User** access to a team member, follow these steps.

+.. note:: Only a library user with **Admin** level of access can add users to the library.

 #.
-Ensure you have Admin access.
+Ensure that the new library member has an active Studio account.
 #.
-Ensure that the new team member has an active Studio account.
+On the Studio home page, click the **Libraries** tab and locate the library
+   to which you are adding this user.
 #.
-In Studio, click the **Libraries** tab and locate the library to which you
-   are adding this user.
-#.
 From the **Settings** menu select **User Access**.
 #.
 On the **User Access** page, click **Add a New User**.
 #.
 Enter the new user's email address, then click **ADD USER**.

-   The new user is added to the list of people with access to the library, with their role indicated.
+   The new user is added to the list of library members with the **User** level of access.

 =========================